souvik-bag/bivariate_poisson_ISL/README.md

 │   └── ISL_2021_22.csv         # The raw dataset for the season
 ├── plots/                      # Directory where generated plots are saved ├── scripts/
-│   ├── Project.R              # Main R script to run the entire analysis
+│   ├── analysis.R              # Main R script to run the entire analysis
-│   ├── bvpois.stan     # Stan code for the Double Poisson model
+│   ├── double_poisson.stan     # Stan code for the Double Poisson model
+│   └── bivariate_poisson.stan  # Stan code for the Bivariate Poisson model
 └── README.md                   # This file
 ## Installation and Setup

 To get this project running on your local machine, follow these steps: